cloudogu/ces-build-lib/README.md

 ## Ignore / allowlist

-If you want to ignore / allow certain vulnerabilities, please use a .trivyignore file Provide the file in your repo `/` directory where you run your job e.g.:
+If you want to ignore / allow certain vulnerabilities, please use a `.trivyignore` file.

+Provide the file in your repo `/` directory where you run your job, e.g.:

 ```shell
 .gitignore
 Jenkinsfile